 This exhibition closed on 31 August 2013.

-Pain Less is a new exhibition featured in the Antenna – Science News
+Pain Less featured in the Antenna gallery

-gallery investigating the future of pain relief.
+and investigated the future of pain relief.

 Last year, nearly 6 billion painkillers were sold in the UK.
 Pain is a constant reality for some people, especially if you're one of the 1 in 5 who suffer from relentless chronic pain.

 We treat pain with drugs that haven’t really changed for decades.
 Is there a better way to control pain?